The Basics Of Divorce

 120-Day Cooling Off Period

-Once the Petition for Divorce is filed and served, you must wait at least 120 days before the court can grant you a divorce.
+Once the petition for divorce is filed and served, you must wait at least 120 days before the court can grant you a divorce.
 This is a “cooling off” period provided by the Wisconsin statutes.
-During this 120-day period, however, you can request the court enter a Temporary Order that will address certain issues pending the final judgment of divorce as described below.
+During this 120-day period, however, you can request the court enter a Temporary Order which will address certain issues pending the final judgment of divorce as described below.

 Temporary Order Hearing

-- Placement of the Children.
+- Placement of the children.
 Placement in simple terms means where the children sleep at night.
-This is critical not only for the time that you spend with your children, but in the determination of the next issue, which is temporary child support.
+This is critical not only for the time that you spend with your children, but also in the determination of the next issue, which is temporary child support.

-- Temporary Child Support.
+- Temporary child support.
 Temporary child support will be considered based upon the Wisconsin statutory guidelines, which can, with proper basis, be deviated from either upward or downward.
-By way of example, if there is one child involved and one party has primary placement of the child, the other party would normally pay child support of 17 percent of that party’s gross income.
+By way of example, if there is one child involved and one party has primary placement of the child, the other party would normally pay child support of 17% of that party’s gross income.
 Exceptions do apply for certain income levels.

-- Asset Assignment.
-The court will temporarily assign certain assets to the parties.
+- Asset assignment.
+The Court will temporarily assign certain assets to the parties.
 For example, the parties will normally have immediate access to their clothing and personal effects, which they need on an everyday basis.
-The court will generally divide the family’s automobiles.
+The Court will generally allocate the family’s automobiles.
 Each party who receives an automobile will be responsible for maintaining insurance on the vehicle, making the automobile loan payments and maintaining the vehicle.
 Again, exceptions do apply.

 Meeting With Your Lawyer

 Should you decide you want to retain an attorney, or at least have an initial consultation with one, you should bring some basic information with you.
-We generally ask people meeting with us for the first time to bring the following information so we can review it with them and discuss a general plan.
+I generally ask people meeting with me for the first time to bring the following information so I can review it with them and discuss a general plan.
 These items are as follows:

-- Identification of any pension, IRA or similar plan that you may have an interest in.
-If you can, provide the date when you began paying into the plan, and the current amount that either you or your spouse has vested in the plan;
+- Identification of any pension, IRA, 401(k) or similar plan that you may have an interest in.
+If you can, provide the date when you began paying into the plan, and the current amount that either you or your spouse has vested in the plan

-- The name of your bank or financial institution and all account numbers for your savings, money market or similar accounts;
+- The name of your bank or financial institution and all account numbers for your checking, savings, money market or similar accounts

-- A listing of any investments you and your spouse have, such as stocks, bonds, real estate, etc.; and
+- A listing of any investments you and your spouse have, such as stocks, bonds, real estate, etc.

 - Each spouse’s date of birth and Social Security number.

-We would be happy to discuss Wisconsin’s divorce procedure with you during your free initial consultation.
-If you are already divorced and are in need of post-divorce assistance regarding modification of custody, placement, child support or maintenance, we are also available to discuss your options with you.
+I would be happy to discuss Wisconsin’s divorce procedure with you during your free initial consultation.
+If you are already divorced and are in need of post-divorce assistance regarding modification of custody, placement, child support or maintenance, I am also available to discuss your options with you.